ltang16/info-catalog/TO-DOS.md

 > [x] build new function for course editing and updating catalog state data (wow what a trial and error process this was)
 > [x] build new component for editing course interface -- use form fields and populate with existing course data! "save" button should call the new catalog update function, then set the edit status to false and display new catalog

+[x] add in QoL feature for scrolling to edited course after edit is complete... useCallback???
+> [x] add in QoL scroll to course added from "course add" form :)

 [x] create MIMs requirements filtering function and filter buttons [x] create DS certificate filtering function and filter buttons [x] create course topic filtering function (MULTIPLE ALLOWED) and selection buttons